-- (f) Includes 1,131 shares held by Mr. McKeon as custodian for his children as to which Mr. McKeon has sole voting and investment power, but as to which he disclaims beneficial ownership. - (g) Includes 1,491 shares held by Mr. Norman's wife as custodian for their children, as to which he disclaims beneficial ownership.
-Does not include shares representing the beneficial interest of Mr. Norman as of September 30, 1999, in the Company's Employee Stock Ownership Plan (26,303 shares). - (h) The current trustees of the Hawkins Chemical, Inc. Employee Stock Ownership Plan and Trust are Dean L. Hahn, Donald L. Shipp, Howard M. Hawkins and John R. Hawkins.
+- (c) Includes 9,797 shares that Mr. Hahn holds jointly with his wife as to which he shares voting and investment power.
+Does not include shares representing Mr. Hahn's beneficial interest as of September 30, 2000 in the Company's Employee Stock Ownership Plan (114,348 shares). - (d) Includes 60,000 shares held by Mr. Shipp's wife as to which he may be deemed to share voting and investment power, but as to which he disclaims beneficial ownership.
+Does not include shares representing Mr. Shipp's beneficial interest as of September 30, 2000 in the Company's Employee Stock Ownership Plan (189,176 shares). - (e) Includes 44,535 shares held by Mr. Hawkins as custodian for his child as to which he has sole voting and investment power, but as to which he disclaims beneficial ownership, as well as 38,019 shares held by Mr. Hawkins jointly with his wife as to which he shares voting and investment power.
+Does not include shares representing the beneficial interest of Mr. Hawkins as of September 30, 2000 in the Company's Employee Stock Ownership Plan (127,728 shares). - (f) Includes 782 shares held by Mr. McKeon as custodian for his children as to which Mr. McKeon has sole voting and investment power, but as to which he disclaims beneficial ownership. - (g) Includes 1,491 shares held by Mr. Norman's wife as custodian for their children, as to which he disclaims beneficial ownership.
+Does not include shares representing the beneficial interest of Mr. Norman as of September 30, 2000, in the Company's Employee Stock Ownership Plan (28,910 shares). - (h) Does not include share representing the beneficial interest of Mr. Sevenich in the Company's Employee Stock Ownership Plan (18,501 shares as of September 30, 2000). - (i) Mr. Soderlund holds these shares jointly with his spouse and shares voting and investment power.
+Does not include shares representing the beneficial interest of Mr. Soderlund in the Company's Employee Stock Ownership Plan (9,834 shares as of September 30, 2000). - (j) Does not include shares representing the beneficial interest of the directors and officers in the Company's Employee Stock Ownership Plan (661,264 shares as of September 30, 2000). - (k) The current trustees of the Hawkins Chemical, Inc. Employee Stock Ownership Plan and Trust are John R. Hawkins, Kurt R. Norman, and Marvin E. Dee.
 Although these individuals could be deemed to "beneficially own" all of the shares held by this Plan because of their shared voting and investment power with respect to those shares, they have not been included in the share ownership figures listed above for these individuals or for all current directors and officers as a group.
 Voting rights as to shares of the Company's stock are passed through to participants under the Employee Stock Ownership Plan.